Aman-Niyazi/PizzaBill-Generator-App/README.md

 How to Run

-1.Clone the repository
+1. Clone the repository

-2.Open the project in an IDE like IntelliJ or Eclipse
+2. Open the project in an IDE like IntelliJ or Eclipse

-3.Run the main class (Pizza.java or equivalent)
+3. Run the main class (Pizza.java or equivalent)

-4.Use the GUI to generate a bill
+4. Use the GUI to generate a bill

-Author
+Author:
 Aman Niyazi